JohnKeysCloud/odin-computer-science/misc-notes/rabbitHoles/rabbitHoleCeption.md

 #### Realistic Computational Example:
-To show how it might actually be used in a computationl sense with real splitting, let's take the number 200.
+To show how it might actually be used in a computational sense with real splitting, let's take the number 200.

 1. Original number: `200`
 2. Split into two parts